Tony Vitello: Tennessee (2018–2025)

 Vitello's seventh season continued the momentum from the previous season, as the Vols again won the SEC Regular Season and SEC Tournament championships and earned the No. 1 national seed in the NCAA Tournament for the second time in three seasons.
 Unlike 2022, however, the 2024 team defeated Evansville in the Knoxville Super Regional to reach their third College World Series appearance in four seasons.
 After a walk-off 12–11 victory against Florida State in the first round, the Volunteers defeated North Carolina 6–1 to start 2–0 in Omaha for the first time in school history.
 This success continued in a 7–2 second win against Florida State to secure a berth in the championship series.
 Vitello led the Volunteers to a National Championship, winning in three games over Texas A&M. Following the season, Vitello was named the ABCA National Coach of the Year.

 In Vitello's eighth and final season at Tennessee, he coached the Vols to a 46–19 record, 16–14 in SEC play.
-Tennessee would host and win a NCAA Regional championship, but their season ended at Arkansas the following weekend, losing to Dave Van Horn and the Razorbacks in back-to-back games in the Fayetteville Super Regional.
+Tennessee would host and win an NCAA Regional championship, but their season ended at Arkansas the following weekend, losing to Dave Van Horn and the Razorbacks in back-to-back games in the Fayetteville Super Regional.

-San Francisco Giants (2025–present)
+San Francisco Giants (2026–present)

-On October 22, 2025, Vitello was hired to become the next manager of the San Francisco Giants, replacing Bob Melvin.
-He becomes the first individual to transition directly from a college program to managing an MLB team without prior professional coaching experience.
+On October 22, 2025, Vitello was hired to become the next manager of the San Francisco Giants, becoming the first coach in baseball history to transition directly from being the head coach of a college program to managing a major-league team without any prior professional coaching experience.